alya71/triage-v2/README.md

 ui.py is written using Gradio, which I chose because Streamlit doesn't seem to have the function to have a progress bar, and it's simpler than React/Next.js.
 Currently, it's set up so that you can enter API keys either on the web interface, or by using the previous method (typing export KEY_{provider}="..." in terminal).
 I used Groq to access the open source models since currently the free plan gives you decent access, albeit with [rate limits](https://console.groq.com/docs/rate-limits).

 I also made a few improvements on the old code.
-Previously, you had to input an OpenAI key, even if you weren't using any of the OpenAI models.
-Now, you only have to input keys for the providers that you will use the models of.
-The old code also didn't work with the reasoning OAI models, and I made a small tweak so it does now.
+Previously, you had to input an OpenAI key, even if you weren't using any of the OpenAI models, or else it would raise an error.
+Now, if you only want to use Deepseek / Groq models, you only have to input Deepseek / Groq keys.
+The old code also didn't work with the reasoning OAI models, and I fixed that as well.

 ## Overview